lzubiaur/ini.lua/README.md

 ## Format

 #### Keys and sections
-Duplicate keys and sections are ignored and only the last occurrence will be captured.
+Duplicate keys and sections are ignored, and only the last occurrence is retained.

 ```lua
 t = ini.parse [[